madgeek-arc/arc-expenses-ui-n4160/README.md

 # Arc-Expenses-Ui-N4160

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.3.
+This project uses [Angular CLI](https://github.com/angular/angular-cli) version 6.2.9

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
+You can change the host and port by editing the `angular.json` file.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding